 An SMB with a $100k problem is willing to spend $12k on a solution.
 That same SMB is willing to spend 3x that for a $300k problem.
 3x the problem, 3x the spend.
 An enterprise with a $1M problem is willing to spend $100k, however, it’s hard to convince the enterprise to spend 3x the money for 3x the problem.
 Purchasing procedures and spending thresholds put in place over decades have flattened out spending flexibility.

-It explains why so many SaaS startups use SMB as a jumping board.
-This is in comparison to Perpetual Software who uses the Enterprise market as their jumping board.
+It explains why so many SaaS startups use SMB as a jumping-off point in their initial go-to-market strategy.
+This is in comparison to the Perpetual Software industry, which uses the Enterprise market as the starting point.

 Your CAC Determines the Go To Market Strategy You Choose